StrawChannel95/apocalyptic-wonderland.github.io/README.md

 ### Installing the Microsoft Visual C++ Redistributable Package

 I doubt you need to do this since you likely already have it installed.
 The package is required for MO2, and you can download it from [Microsoft](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads).
-Download the x64 version under "Visual Studio 2015, 2017, and 2019".Here is a [Direct link](https://aka.ms/vs/16/release/vc_redist.x64.exe) if you can't find it.
+Download the x64 version under "Visual Studio 2015, 2017, and 2019".
+Here is a [Direct link](https://aka.ms/vs/16/release/vc_redist.x64.exe) if you can't find it.

 # Steam Config